U.S. Stock Futures Rally After Worst Week in Almost Two Months

 U.S. stock futures rallied Monday, suggesting that shares may recover ground following their biggest weekly percentage drop in nearly two months.

-European indexes also climbed Monday, with the pan-continental Stoxx Europe 600 gauge rising almost 2%.
+European indexes also climbed Monday, with the pan-continental Stoxx Europe 600 gauge rising 2.8%.
 Most major Asian benchmarks ended the day higher.

 A relatively quiet weekend that offered no jolts to financial markets bolstered investors' risk appetite, reflected in a resurgence in stocks.
 Concerns about a new wave of coronavirus infections with governments easing stay-at-home orders, combined with speculation that most economies face a long and painful road to recovery, have weighed on markets in recent weeks.
 Barbs exchanged by Washington and Beijing have also stoked worries about a revival in the trade war.